jneaimi/m-yallow-frontend-new/docs/features/responsive-design/implementation-review.md

 - Content density increases while maintaining readability
 - Layout transitions smoothly between breakpoints

+## Recent Improvements

+Since the initial implementation, the following improvements have been made:

+1. **Error Handling in Visibility Components**: Added validation for breakpoint values in the `Show` component to prevent runtime errors and provide helpful error messages.

+2. **Fixed Media Query Construction**: Corrected the media query construction in `ClientOnlyShow` to properly use pixel values from the breakpoints object.

+3. **Corrected Tailwind Classes**: Fixed invalid Tailwind class combinations in `HideOnTablet` component.

+4. **Improved Window Width Measurement**: Added a proper React hook for window width measurement to avoid hydration mismatches.

+5. **Enhanced Accessibility**: Improved accessibility in the Header component by adding `aria-expanded`, `aria-controls`, and proper relationships between UI elements.

+6. **Fixed Dropdown Menu Overflow**: Resolved issues with dropdown menus being cut off by ensuring proper overflow handling in containers and navigation components.

+7. **Z-Index Management**: Implemented proper z-index hierarchy to ensure interactive elements like dropdowns appear correctly above other content.

 ## Future Work

 While significant progress has been made, the following areas should be addressed in future iterations: